Florida Bicycle Accident Attorney

 Bicyclists are particularly vulnerable to accidents because they generally share the road with much larger motorized vehicles.
 They also face a higher risk of injury or death when involved in an accident with a motor vehicle, because their body is so exposed.

 There are thousands of bicyclists in the state of Florida, and particularly in the Tampa Bay area.
 People love to be out in the open and they ride bicycles not only for transportation, but also for exercise and for leisure.
-Many drivers have little patience for a bicycle blocking the road, which can lead to an accident when they try to get around them with no room.
+Many drivers have little patience for a bicycle blocking the road, which can lead to a bike accident when they try to get around them with no room.

 Bicycles typically have the same right-of-way as a car or truck, but because they are slower and can slow drivers down, they sometimes aren’t given that right.

+Bicycle safety means following the rules of the road.
 When riding your bicycle it is imperative you abide by all traffic laws and warnings, just as you would if you were operating a car or truck.
 There are several ways bicycle accidents can happen.
 They can hit another vehicle or person, or they can hit an obstacle.
 However, even when taking measures towards bicycle safety it is still possible to suffer an injury from a bicycle accident.

 By knowing what the most common types of bicycle accidents are, you are better able to protect yourself and those you care about when on the road.
 These are some of the most common bike accidents to take precautions against.